taewdy/skeleton-nextjs-web/docs/02-design/API_DOCS.md

 - Auth: required
 - Request: none
 - Response: `204 No Content`

+Background refresh (internal)
+- Description: The backend schedules refresh of long-lived provider tokens before expiry.
+No public endpoint is required; an admin-only endpoint may be added for manual retries if needed.

 GET /auth/csrf (optional)
 - Description: Issues CSRF token for double‑submit strategy